 #8 Fountains at Renaissance - 1000 Highland Colony Parkway Entrance

 Yet another draw near the shops of Renaissance at Colony Park, the fountains will have your followers confusing Ridgeland for Rome.
 One fountain sits flanked by stone horses and lit from underwater at dusk.
 The other fountain features rainbow-lit jets cascading down over a wide pool.

 Whatever water feature you choose, you’ll no doubt earn plenty of comments and an abundance of likes once you post this architectural marvel.

-With a little creativity, the fall 2020 season can be just as adventurous as you desire and as safe as you need.
+With a little creativity, the spring 2021 season can be just as adventurous as you desire and as safe as you need.
 Ridgeland is totally committed to public health and safety measures to ensure our residents and guests can make the most of these Insta-worthy spots!
 Be sure to use #VisitRidgelandResponsibly and #VisitMSResponsibly whenever you post to show your love for our charming city.